fredfeng/CS162/sections/sec03/README.md

     **Exercise**:
     1. Identify all the places where some name is declared, or referenced.
     2. What are the scopes of $x$ and $y$ in the above integral?
-    3. When do you substistute the variables with numerical entities?
+    3. When do you substitute the variables with numerical entities?
 How many times does substitution happen?

 3. In first-order logic, you might have encountered formulas like this: